-From examining pet behaviour through to getting paid to taste food, there are plenty of roles out there that can provide a refreshing change from your average 9-5.
+From examining pet behaviour to getting paid to taste food, there are plenty of roles out there that can provide a refreshing change from your average 9-5.

-If you’re in the market for a new job, but struggling to find something that really piques your interest, then one of these 15 very different roles might be for you.
+If you’re in the market for a new job, but you’re struggling to find something that really piques your interest, then one of these very different roles might be for you.
 And even if these individual roles don’t quite hit the spot, we hope that there’s plenty of inspiration here for different career areas that you could explore, to get you thinking outside the box…

 Your job will essentially be to make someone feel safe and supported – whether that means holding a labouring woman’s hand, helping around the house with the cooking and cleaning, offering supportive words, or engaging in someone’s favourite hobby with them as they make the most of their last few months of life.

-You don’t need any formal academic qualifications to get started, but there are training courses available that will teach you everything you need to know about supporting people during such sensitive and critical times of their life.
+You don’t need any formal academic qualifications to get started, but there are training courses available that’ll teach you everything you need to know about supporting people during such sensitive and critical times of their life.

-Want to work with women and families during pregnancy, birth or just after?
+Want to work with women and families during pregnancy, birth, or just after?

-Or are you interested in becoming an End of Life Doula?
+Or are you interested in becoming an end-of-life doula?

-Fishmongers are responsible for preparing and selling raw fish to sell to the public, whilst butchers do the same with raw meat.
-From learning how to skin, gut and fillet a fish through to knowing how to cook a rack of pork ribs to tasty perfection, Butchers and Fishmongers tend to become experts in their field, with the aim always being to create a top quality product and give customers the advice they need.
+Fishmongers are responsible for preparing and selling raw fish to sell to the public and butchers do the same with raw meat.
+From learning how to skin, gut, and fillet a fish, to knowing how to cook a rack of pork ribs to tasty perfection, you’ll never stop learning in either of these two dynamic roles.

 Already have experience working with meat or fish?

-As a prison officer, you could be responsible for the security, supervision, rehabilitation and training of people living in prison – which includes motivating prisoners to make positive decisions for themselves and others around them.
+As a prison officer, you could be responsible for the security, supervision, rehabilitation, and training of people living in prison – which includes motivating prisoners to make positive decisions for themselves and others around them.

-Once you apply for a Prison Officer vacancy you will be asked to complete a series of tests online and in person to determine whether you have the right abilities, behaviours, strengths and fitness for the role.
-If successful, you will be invited for a prison tour and a twelve-week paid training programme before commencing the role as a qualified officer.
+Once you apply for a prison officer vacancy, you’ll be asked to complete a series of tests online and in-person to determine whether you have the right abilities, behaviours, strengths, and fitness for the role.
+If successful, you’ll be invited for a prison tour and a 12-week paid training programme before commencing the role as a qualified officer.
 Interested in finding out more?

 For many people, having a lovable companion is fun and problem-free, but it can become a worry if they start to exhibit strange behaviour.
 And because animals can’t speak to us and tell us what’s going on, it can be difficult to get to the bottom of what causes this behaviour – which is where a pet behaviourist comes in.

 You could also start by gaining voluntary experience with an animal charity – which will give you a chance to talk to people in the industry and find out more about whether it’s the right career for you!

-As a film or TV extra, you will be paid to simply be an extra body in film and/or tv shots.
+As a film or TV extra, you’ll be paid to simply be an extra body in film and/or TV shots.
 You could be a patient in the background at Holby City, or a random pedestrian strolling along Coronation Street.

-If you don’t want to appear on camera yourself, you can also try renting out your home to film or TV agencies who are always looking for new sets to film in – it can be fun seeing your home pop up on your favourite TV show!
+If you don’t want to appear on camera yourself, you can also try renting out your home to film or TV agencies who are always looking for new sets to film in.
+It can be fun seeing your home pop up on your favourite TV show!